본문 바로가기

 So Jongsup: Why?

-So Jongsup: There have been over 100 exclusive reports.
+So Jongsup: There have been more than 100 exclusive reports.

 Lee Eonju: I haven't even seen them all.
-But above all, there's one thing that is simply unacceptable to the public.
+But above all, there's one thing that the public simply cannot accept.

 So Jongsup: What is that?